ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 You are able to choose between Z-Wave JS, Open ZWave (deprecated), ZHA, or Zigbee2MQTT as your integration.

-### Node ID
+### Node/Device ID(s)

-The Node ID of the switch being used for scene control.
+Node ID or Device ID (or a comma-delimited list of IDs) of the Inovelli switch(es) you are managing.
+Leaving empty will pass through ALL event messages.

 ### Switch Type

 This option lets you specify your switch model (LZW30-SN, LZW31-SN, LZW36, and LZW45).

-### Passthrough

-Enable to process all scene messages used by your Home Assistant integration.
-Recommended ONLY for those with a Z-Wave network made of the same type of switch.